DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention

 \subsection{The Efficiency Dilemma: Decoding Parallelism vs. Caching}

 Interestingly, the parallel refinement capability of MDLMs introduces a fundamental efficiency dilemma.
-In AR decoding, KV caching~\cite{kvcache} is highly effective because each step fixes the preceding contexts and only computes a single new position.
+In AR decoding, KV caching~\cite{kvcache} is highly effective because previously computed KV representations remain unchanged, and each step only computes a single new position.
 In contrast, MDLMs recompute every position in every iteration, as the bidirectional attention mechanism requires the entire sequence to be re-processed at every denoising step $t$.
 This leads to a prohibitive per-iteration computational cost that often offsets the benefits of parallel decoding.

 To mitigate this issue, several caching strategies have been proposed, ranging from temporal approaches such as periodic refresh to spatial and fine-grained activation reuse.
-An early effort of dKV-Cache~\cite{dkvcache} introduces a periodic refresh strategy, which reuses cached KV states across multiple timesteps and refreshes them periodically to correct accumulated errors.
+As an early effort, dKV-Cache~\cite{dkvcache} introduces a periodic refresh strategy that reuses cached KV states across multiple timesteps and refreshes them to correct accumulated errors.
 More recently, Fast-dLLM~\cite{fastdllm} restricts the spatial scope of re-computation through block-wise caching.
 Specifically, its PrefixCache reuses the context of the prompt and previously decoded blocks during refinement, based on the observation that prefix activations remain stable across diffusion steps.
-Its DualCache further extends this mechanism by additionally reusing the masked suffix and updating them via periodic refresh.
+Its DualCache further extends this mechanism by additionally reusing the masked suffix tokens and updating them via periodic refresh.
 This allows the model to compute only the active target block in most iterations, thereby improving throughput with minimal accuracy loss.

 In parallel to the block-based methods, another line of work explores token-level adaptive caching. dLLM-Cache~\cite{dllmcache} extends caching to attention outputs and FFN activations, selectively recomputing tokens whose value vectors change the most between steps.
-Elastic-Cache~\cite{elasticcache} further increases caching flexibility by adaptively determining whether the entire tokens should participate in the computation based on attention weight.
+Elastic-Cache~\cite{elasticcache} further increases caching flexibility by adaptively determining, based on attention weights, which tokens should participate in the computation.

 Despite these advancements, a critical gap remains.
-While prior works address either spatial (block-wise) or token-wise redundancy, they often rely on fixed schedules or global thresholds that do not account for layer-wise diffusion dynamics. \ours addresses this gap by selecting subsets of tokens adaptively at each layer and denoising step.
+Prior works address either spatial, block-wise redundancy or token-wise redundancy, but they often rely on fixed schedules or global thresholds that do not account for layer-wise diffusion dynamics. \ours addresses this gap by selecting subsets of tokens adaptively at each layer and denoising step.